breatheco-de/content/src/content/how-to/how-to-square-a-number-in-python.md

 ## Creating the square function ourselves:

-The first method we are presenting is exactly creating a function that will return the squared number of whatever number it receives: if it recieves `x` we will return `x * x`.
+The first method we are presenting is exactly creating a function that will return the squared number of whatever number it receives: if it receives `x` we will return `x * x`.

 As you should already know, a squared number is the number multiplied by itself.